yetulaxman/linux-2/_tutorials/09-metabolomics.md

 ```
 what are the different processing steps that dimspy can perform on metabolomics data?

-Once you have got some idea.
-You can now download some tutorial data here
+Once you have got some idea about different processing steps.

+You can now download some tutorial data  from here:

 ```
 wget https://github.com/computational-metabolomics/dimspy-galaxy/raw/master/tools/dimspy/test-data/MTBLS79_mzml_triplicates.zip
 ```

-you can now unzip the mzxml files using the following commands
+you can now unzip the mzxml files using the following command from dimspy software:

 ```
 dimspy unzip \